Blog

 3. Pass-Through Entity Tax Prepayments (e.g., S Corp, Partnerships)

-Tax prepayments involve paying some or all of your anticipated tax liability before the year ends, which can be a smart financial move.
+Tax prepayments involve paying some or all of your anticipated state tax liability before the year ends, which can be a smart financial move.

 4. Multi-State Taxes